 This paper has three sets of implications relevant to policy on climate change and development.
-First, the results inform cost-benefit analysis on policies to reduce greenhouse gas emissions and avoid damage from climate change.
-These results are not a comprehensive evaluation of the costs of climate change - I omit international migration, uncertainty, health effects, and non-temperature effects such as storms and sea-level rise, among other topics, from my analysis.
-I do, however, address an existing challenge in the literature by estimating global reductions in aggregate productivity and calculating their welfare consequences in a framework that accounts for reallocation of economic activity between agriculture and non-agriculture.
+First, the results inform cost-benefit analysis on policies to reduce greenhouse gas emissions and mitigate climate change.
+These results are not a comprehensive evaluation of the costs of climate change - I omit international migration, uncertainty, health effects, and non-temperature effects such as storms and sea-level rise, among other topics, from the analysis.
+I do, however, address an existing challenge in the literature by estimating the welfare consequences of the global change in aggregate productivity in a framework that accounts for reallocation of production between agriculture and non-agriculture.

-Second, my results inform decisions about the best way to channel efforts to adapt directly to the consequences of climate change.
+Second, the results inform decisions about the best way to channel efforts to adapt directly to the consequences of climate change.
 If it were true that agricultural activity is likely to shift substantially away from hot developing countries, optimal investments in adaptation might focus on retraining farm workers to transition to non-agricultural occupations.
-Instead, my finding that climate change is more likely to increase specialization in agriculture in hot countries underscores the urgent need to reduce the temperature-sensitivity of production through technology, irrigation, heat-resistant crop varieties, or other means.
+Instead, the finding that climate change is more likely to increase specialization in agriculture in hot countries underscores the urgent need to reduce the temperature-sensitivity of production through technology, irrigation, heat-resistant crop varieties, or other means.
 The agricultural productivity consequences projected by Cline (2007) will take place gradually and worsen far into the future, and need not be invariant to efforts to reduce them.

-Third, and perhaps most importantly, my results speak to the importance of reducing barriers to trade in developing countries as a mechanism for climate change adaptation.
-The results in Section 7.4 suggest that the costs of climate change to the average person in the poorest quartile of the world could be reduced by more than half in a world with a plausible increase in openness to trade.
+Third, and perhaps most importantly, the results speak to the importance of reducing barriers to trade in developing countries as a mechanism for climate change adaptation.
+The results in Section 7.4 show that increasing trade openness could dramatically reduce exposure to climate damages in the poorest countries in the world.
 Reducing tariffs would be one place to start, but tariffs account for a relatively small proportion of estimated trade costs.
 As Tombe (2015) documents at length, red tape barriers appear to be a far more important deterrent in many places.
-Figures 15 and 16 show data from the World Bank Ease of Doing Business Indicators on fees and delays associated with importing a container.
+Figures 13a and 13b show data from the World Bank Ease of Doing Business Indicators on fees and delays associated with importing a container.

 The average country in Sub-Saharan Africa requires 9 documents and over \$2700 in fees for customs clearance, document processing, customs brokerage, terminal handling, and inland transport to import a 20-foot container of goods, exclusive of tariffs and unofficial payments.
 Importing a shipment to Sub-Saharan Africa also requires waiting an average of 37 days upon arrival at the border for compliance with customs clearance, inspection procedures, and document preparation, likely a prohibitive length of time for many food imports.
-These types of trade barriers do not involve international negotiations or physical constraints to shipping over long distances, and thus could be a relatively tractable place to target reforms that
+Such patterns help clarify the statistic presented in this paper that the domestic production share of agricultural consumption ranges around 90% in much of this part of the world.
+Given that these types of trade barriers do not involve international negotiations or physi-